danforbes/substrate-wiki/Cross-Chain-Message-(XCM)-format.md

 # Message Types

-## Native Account Credited
+## NAC: Native Account Credited

-An *Amount of Funds*, measured in the *Native Currency* of the *Origin Chain* have been credited to the *Sovereign Account* of the *Recipient Chain* and a sub-account identifier is provided for the recipient chain to credit within its own context.
+An *Amount of Funds*, measured in the *Native Currency* of the *Origin Chain* have been credited to the *Sovereign Account* of the *Recipient Chain* and a sub-account identifier is provided for the *Recipient Chain* to credit within its own context.

 ### Parameter(s)

 - `amount: Compact<u256>` The *Amount of Funds* that have been credited to the *Sovereign Account* of the *Recipient Chain* on the *Origin Chain*.
 - `destination: DestId` A universal destination ID which identifies the sub-account to be credited within the context of the *Recipient Chain*.

-## Foreign Account Transfer
+## FAX: Foreign Account Transfer

-An *Amount of Funds*, measured in the *Native Currency* of the *Recipient Chain* should be transfered from the *Sovereign Account* of the *Origin Chain* to the account controlled by a 32-byte account identifier within the context of the *Recipient Chain*.
+An *Amount of Funds*, measured in the *Native Currency* of the *Recipient Chain* should be transfered from the *Sovereign Account* of the *Origin Chain* to the account identified by a universal `destination` identifier within the context of the *Recipient Chain*.

 ### Parameter(s)

 - `amount: Compact<u256>` The *Amount of Funds* that should be transfered from the *Sovereign Account* of the *Origin Chain* on the *Recipient Chain*.
 - `destination: DestId` A universal destination identifier which identifies the account/owner/controller on the *Recipient Chain* to be credited.

+## FAT: Fungible Asset Teleport

+An `amount` of some fungible asset identified by an opaque datagram `asset_id` have been removed from existence on the *Origin Chain* and should be credited on the *Recipient Chain* into the account identified by a universal `destination` identifier.

+### Parameter(s)

+- `amount: Compact<u256>` The *Amount of Funds* that should be transfered from the *Sovereign Account* of the *Origin Chain* on the *Recipient Chain*.
+- `asset: Vec<u8>` The fungible asset type (aka currency code) of the asset to be transfered.
+Known `asset` types are listed in the Appendix Asset Types.
+- `destination: DestId` A universal destination identifier which identifies the account/owner/controller on the *Recipient Chain* to be credited.

+## NFAT: Non-Fungible Asset Teleport

+An `amount` of some fungible asset identified by an opaque datagram `asset_id` have been removed from existence on the *Origin Chain* and should be credited on the *Recipient Chain* into the account identified by a universal `destination` identifier.

+### Parameter(s)

+- `class: Vec<u8>` The class of asset; known classes are listed in the Appendix Classes.
+- `id: Vec<u8>` The specific instance of the asset, within the asset `class`.
+- `destination: DestId` A universal destination identifier which identifies the account/owner/controller on the *Recipient Chain* to be credited.

 # Definitions

 - *Sovereign Account* An account controlled solely and irrevocably by a particular chain.
 - *Origin Chain* The chain from which a given message has been delivered.
 This is always queryable by the receiving code using the message-passing protocol.
 - *Recipient Chain* The chain to which a given message has been delivered.
+- *Teleport* Destroying an asset (or amount of funds/token/currency) in one place and minting a corresponding amount in a second place.
+Imagine the teleporter from *Star Trek*.
+The two places need not be equivalent in nature (e.g. could be a UTXO chain that destroys assets and an account-based chain that mints them).
+Neither place acts as a reserve or derivative for the other.
+Though the nature of the tokens may be different, neither place is more canonical than the other.
+- *Transfer* The movement of funds from one controlling authority to another.
+This is within the same chain or overall asset-ownership environment and at the same abstraction level.

 # `DestId`: Universal Destination Identifiers